Death toll from day of clashes in Burundi capital rises to nearly 90

 Baratuza said some attackers who attempted to raid the Ngagara military camp retreated and were pursued by security forces who "inflicted on them considerable losses."

-Kenya Airways (KQNA.NR), which canceled flights to Burundi on Friday, said it would resume flying to Bujumbura on Sunday.
+Kenya Airways, which canceled flights to Burundi on Friday, said it would resume flying to Bujumbura on Sunday.

 Until now, battle lines in Burundi's crisis have followed the political divide.
 But Western powers and neighboring countries fear prolonged violence could reopen old ethnic rifts in a nation of 10 million people.

-Note: (This story has been corrected to remove fourth and fifth paragraphs containing incorrect reference to United Nations' resolution and threat of sanctions)